 Determine other temporal sampling examples; assume most over relatively short periods, (days/weeks/months) but this may lead into discussion of weather effects on sampling, wet/dry weather sampling

+Repeated sampling needs to match the time scale of the processes of interest that are driving change.
+Sampling intervals that are too short may capture the effects of processes that are not relevant to answering the AMPC questions or result in redundant data collection for periods where the process of interest are relatively static.
+Sampling intervals that are too long may miss important variability.

 Assessment